pjobson/onion_omega2p_experiments/README.md

 My Omega's IP address is shown in examples here as `10.10.10.250`, you'll need to substitute your own IP address.

 My client machine is OSX or Linux, I don't really know how to do anything on Windows any more, I have not really used MS products since WinXP.
 These instructions are geared toward using the shell in those operating systems, you can install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and Linux in your Windows OS and play along if you'd like.

+## <a name="cli"></a>Command Line

+This is geard toward people who are used to working in Linux terminal environment.
+If you don't have much experience with this, I highly recommend you setup a Linux computer or Virutal Machine and experiment.
+Checkout [LinuxCommand.org](http://linuxcommand.org/) to get you started.

+One thing I found with rebooting, sometimes your local terminal can get locked up.
+When I reboot, I also exit:

+    reboot && exit

 ## <a name="experiments"></a>Experiments